Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

 A qualified tuition plan (QTP) is a personal savings account.
 You use it to pay for a student's qualified education expenses.
-The student must go to an eligible educational institution.
-Distributions from the account are tax-free if you use the money for qualified expenses, like room and board.
+The student must go to an eligible school.
+Distributions from the account are tax-free if you use the money for qualified expenses like room and board.

 A state or an agency of the state usually establishes QTPs, and most states now offer them.
 Also, most plans are open to residents of any state.
-A private educational institution can also establish a QTP.
+A private educational institution can also start a QTP.
 However, you can only use the money to prepay qualified education expenses.
-To be an eligible educational institution, both of these must usually apply:

-Contact your state government or the educational institution you're interested in to find out if they participate in a QTP.
+Contact your state government or the educational institution to find out if they participate in a QTP.